benjamin-kraatz/material_segmented_control/README.md

 # Material Segmented Control

-A material segmented control like the one for iOS, in Material style
+A material segmented control like the one for iOS, in Material style.

 ![image](https://github.com/beagle-barks/material_segmented_control/blob/master/images/msc_110.jpg "Preview")

-To see TODOs, upcoming features and known issues, see "In the future" section
+To see TODOs, upcoming features and known issues, got to **[In the future section](https://github.com/beagle-barks/material_segmented_control#in-the-future)**

-*For important notes and TODOs, see TODO section below!*

 ## Why?